 The Pilgrims chose Plymouth partly because of this lovely stream, which gave them potable water and allowed them to thatch their houses with the reeds that grew beside it.

-Brewster Gardens is now tenderly preserved as a beautiful green space for the neighborhood as well as a site for historical contemplation, complete with sculptures and plaques.
+Brewster Gardens is now tenderly preserved as a beautiful green space for the neighborhood and a site for historical contemplation, complete with sculptures and plaques.

-Leyden Roadway, the very first street established by the Pilgrims and affectionately dubbed as "The First Street in America," is located adjacent to the park.
+Leyden Roadway, the first street established by the Pilgrims and affectionately dubbed "The First Street in America," is located adjacent to the park.

 It's a simple and fast walk up the road to see what you can find.